anjahess/InvitroLiquidBiopsy/README.md

 Some of the analyses (e.g., the PCA analysis) employ *random seeds*, and hence the resulting plots may vary slightly with every new run.
 This behavior is expected.
 Likewise, due to large data amounts, some of the plots show representative, randomly sampled data points.
-Again, a slight deviation of the precise plot optics can occur and is expected for those,
+Again, a slight deviation of the precise plot optics can occur and is expected for those.

 ## 6. Data access